 Old Stratford Primary School aims to offer a curriculum that inspires children to learn and to use the skills we need to be a successful learner.

-Our curriculum is built around first hand experience and using the interests of children to drive our learning.
+Our curriculum is built around first hand experience, research and using the interests of children to drive our learning.
 Therefore the children will be involved in a number of themes during the year that could involve a number of different subjects.

 We also believe in giving the children the key skills in Reading, Writing and Maths.
 These are the building blocks to future success and it is extremely important that the school works closely with parents to gain long lasting learning.
 Children begin reading using the Read, Write, Inc scheme as well as being involved in daily guided reading sessions.